 (Montesinos was a Spaniard who arrived in Peru in 1628 and devoted the rest of his life to the compilation of a comprehensive and chronological history and prehistory of the Peruvians)

 It seems modern historians date the Inca Empire only as far back as the reformer emperor, or to that of the second Manko Kapak.
 Architecture at Cuzco alone, shows at least three distinct phases of development, from megalithic to classic Inca.

-We should consider that the Frisian fleet may have arrived via the straits of Magellan.
+We should consider that the Frisian fleet may have arrived when Panama was a strait or via the straits of Magellan.
 This is an interesting area of mountains and fijords, very much like Scandinavia.
 It would not be surprising if we found that part of the passage was man-made canals.
 All of the ships in the world could be hidden among the inlets.
 I think its possible that ancient Frisian ports could have existed in this area.

 Below see the link identifying a Frisian origin for the Araucanians of Chile, from the writings of Dom Alonso, or Alfonso de Ercilla, in the late 16th century.

 Frisian of Chile Named Glaura in late 16th c .. from Wilkins

 'Secrets of Old South America'